etendosoftware/docs/compiled_docs.md

         bbdd.user=tad
         bbdd.password=tad

-        org.gradle.jvmargs=-Xmx2g -XX:MaxPermSize=512m -XX:+HeapDumpOnOutOfMemoryError -Dfile.encod>
+        org.gradle.jvmargs=-Dfile.encoding=UTF-8
         ```

     4. By default, the latest core version available will be expanded but if there is a need to change it, edit the `build.gradle` file changing the `coreVersion = "(<version>,<version>)"`.
-The following code is an example, you must modify your current file

-        ``` groovy
-        plugins {
-            id 'java'
-            id 'war'
-            id 'groovy'
-            id 'maven-publish'
-            id 'com.etendoerp.gradleplugin' version 'latest.release'
-        }
+        ```groovy
         etendo {
             coreVersion = "<version>"
         }

-        dependencies {
-            /*
-            To use Etendo in JAR format delete the Etendo section and uncomment the following line.
-            Then when executing any gradle command the core will be dynamically downloaded as a dep> Set up the credentials in gradle.properties file

-            implementation('com.etendoerp.platform:etendo-core:<version>')
-             */

-            //Add other dependencies bellow

-        }
         ```

+        !!! info
+            To know the available versions of Etendo Classic, please visit the [Release Notes](https://docs.etendo.software/latest/whats-new/release-notes/etendo-classic/release-notes.md) page.

     5. Expand Etendo Base

         ```